akamai-compute-marketplace/marketplace-apps/apps/linode-marketplace-antmedia-community/README.md

-# Linode Ant Media Server Deployment One-Click APP
+# Linode Ant Media Server Community Edition Deployment One-Click APP

 Ant Media Server is an open source video streaming platform known for its scalability and low latency.
 It supports WebRTC live streaming, as well as CMAF and HLS streaming, and can be ingested through RTMP, WebRTC, or HLS.